holoviz/panel/doc/explanation/components/reactive_html_components.md

 CustomComponent(width=500)
 ```

-Note that you must wrap a `{% for ... %}` loop in a HTML element with an `id` attribute just as we do in the example.
+Note that you must wrap a `{% for ... %}` loop in an HTML element with an `id` attribute just as we do in the example.

 #### What can I use Jinja2 templating for?

 You can use Jinja2 syntax to layout your template.
 When using Jinja2 syntax you can refer to parameters using `{{...}}` syntax.
 This will insert your parameter values as a literal string values.

-For example, the following `CustomComponent` class uses Jinja2 syntax to insert the value parameter into a div element:
+For example, the following `CustomComponent` class uses Jinja2 syntax to insert the `value` literal value into a div element:

 ```{pyodide}
 class CustomComponent(pn.reactive.ReactiveHTML):